-- Design relevant and engaging enquiries that help pupils answer significant questions about events, changes and the lives of significant individuals. - Share with pupils what they are expected to learn and how they are expected to learn it; - Key question led enquiries are structured to include a number of ancillary questions, the completion of which enable the pupils to progress gradually towards arriving at an answer to the overall big question;

-- Provide a variety of learning activities that are used regularly, including observation, enquiry, investigation, games, mysteries, puzzles and problemsolving; - Encourage pupils to evaluate critically information, ideas and different viewpoints; - Provide plenty of opportunities for pupils to work as individuals, in pairs and in groups; - Encourage discussion and insightful questioning so that pupils clarify their thinking; - Set high expectations and use our progression of skills to aid this so that learning objectives and activities are always sufficiently challenging; - Provide pupils with regular feedback about their work and about what they need to do next in order to improve; - Use assessment, including the use of focused questions, to determine the pupils' levels of knowledge and understanding, before, during and after units of work; - Expect pupils to record their work in a variety of ways, including diagrams, illustrations, pictures, letters, posters, annotated drawings and maps, reports, PowerPoints and oral accounts and presentations of their work.
+- Design relevant and engaging sessions that help pupils learn about events, changes and the lives of significant individuals. - Share with pupils what they are expected to learn and how they are expected to learn it: - Provide a variety of learning activities that are used regularly, including observation, enquiry, investigation, games, mysteries, puzzles and problem-solving; - Encourage pupils to evaluate critically information, ideas and different viewpoints; - Provide plenty of opportunities for pupils to work as individuals, in pairs and in groups; - Encourage discussion and insightful questioning so that pupils clarify their thinking; - Set high expectations and use our progression of skills to aid this so that learning objectives and activities are always sufficiently challenging; - Provide pupils with regular feedback about their work and about what they need to do next in order to improve; - Use assessment, including the use of focused questions, to determine the pupils' levels of knowledge and understanding, before, during and after units of work; - Expect pupils to record their work in a variety of ways, including diagrams, illustrations, pictures, letters, posters, annotated drawings and maps, reports, PowerPoints and oral accounts and presentations of their work.